 By P.J.
 Norwood and Nick J. Salameh

-When deployed properly, fire attack is the most important fireground function that will have the biggest impact on occupant survivability and firefighter safety.
-The old adage of “put the wet stuff on the red stuff” was taught, and it worked.
-When the fire service started to use that slogan, the fire environment was not what it is today.
-For many years, we taught and performed fire attack the same way with little variation and little precession.
-These teachings and practices were passed down from generation to generation, and much of yesterday’s training was experiential—not science—based.
-However, that’s changing thanks to science-based advances in modern fire dynamics and modern fire tactics.
+Fire attack, when properly deployed, is the function on the fireground that has the greatest impact on occupant survivability and firefighter safety.
+When the old adage “Put the wet stuff on the red stuff” was taught and was successful, the fire environment was not what it is today.
+For many years, we taught and performed fire attack the same way with little variation or advancement.
+These teachings and practices were passed down from generation to generation, and much of yesterday’s training was based on experience, not science.
+But, that’s changing, thanks to science-based advances in modern fire dynamics and modern fire tactics.

-In the past, like today, the fire environment was changing and becoming more volatile.
-The fire service looked at nozzles; nozzle movement; hose size; and all sorts of appliances, pressures, and so on to fight the changing environment.
-As well, our personal protective ensemble of turnout gear and self-contained breathing apparatus (SCBA) was improving and allowing us to push deeper and farther into the fire environment, which offered an increased sense of security.
-Although we focused on workarounds that allowed us to operate in a more hostile environment, we failed to understand the changing fire dynamics and to identify better tactics to more effectively combat modern day fires.
-Today’s fire science research is bridging the gap between the fire service and our understanding of modern fire dynamics—an understanding that is essential to firefighter success.
+Back then, like today, the fire environment was changing and becoming more volatile.
+The fire service looked at nozzles, nozzle movement, hose size, appliances, and pressures to fight the changing environment.
+At the same time, our personal protective ensemble of turnout gear and self-contained breathing apparatus was improving and allowing us to push deeper and farther into the fire environment, which offered an increased sense of security.
+Although we focused on work-arounds that allowed us to operate in a more hostile environment, we failed to understand the changing fire dynamics and to identify better tactics to more effectively combat modern day fires.
+Today’s fire science research is bridging the gap between the fire service and our understanding of modern fire dynamics, an understanding that is essential to firefighter success.

 Over the years, the fire environment has been evolving.
 It has been influenced by the significant use of synthetics in building contents, new building construction, the use of lightweight and composite building components, less compartmentation, and more energy efficiency.
-Yet, despite this evolution, our understanding of fire dynamics and tactics had remained static.
-With the help of the Underwriter Laboratories—Firefighter Safety Research Institute (UL-FSRI) and the National Institute of Standards and Technology (NIST), recent and ongoing modern fire science research is adding to our previous experiential knowledge base through science-based findings.
-These findings have and continue to identify significant changes in fire dynamics, from the legacy period to the modern era.
-The studies confirm the effectiveness of what are often believed tried and true tactics, which are experiential based and have been identifying modern tactical options based in science to create tactical best practices.
-Today’s modern tactics focus on the best methods to apply effective water as quickly as possible, regardless of whether it comes from the interior or exterior of the structure.
+Yet, despite this evolution, our understanding of fire dynamics and tactics remained static.
+With the help of the UL Firefighter Safety Research Institute (UL-FSRI) and the National Institute of Standards and Technology (NIST), recent and ongoing modern fire science research is adding to our experiential knowledge base through science-based findings.
+These findings have identified and continue to identify significant changes in fire dynamics from the legacy period to the modern era.
+The studies confirm the effectiveness of what are often believed to be tried-and-true tactics that are experiential based and have identified modern tactical options based in science to create tactical best practices.
+Today’s modern tactics focus on the best methods for applying effective water as quickly as possible, regardless of whether it comes from the interior or exterior of the structure.

-In 1950, Chief Lloyd Layman presented a paper titled “Little Drops of Water” at the Fire Department Instructors Conference (FDIC).
-He introduced what he called the indirect method of attack to suppress interior building fires by using the heat-absorbing properties of expanding and condensing steam, produced in great quantities by fog streams.
-The conclusions were based on Coast Guard experiments that Layman was in charge of conducting at the Coast Guard Firefighting School at Fort McHenry in Baltimore, Maryland.
-Layman continued his experiments and applied his tactic in building fires after he returned to his position as fire chief in Parkersburg, West Virginia.
-This research had a very large impact on the fire service and suppression techniques to this day.
+In 1950, Chief Lloyd Layman presented the “Little Drops of Water” paper at the Fire Department Instructors Conference (FDIC).
+He introduced what he called the “indirect method of attack to suppress interior building fires by using the heat-absorbing properties of expanding and condensing steam, produced in great quantities by fog streams.”1 The conclusions were based on experiments that Layman conducted at the Coast Guard Firefighting School at Fort McHenry in Baltimore, Maryland.
+(1) Layman continued his experiments and applied his tactic in building fires after he returned to his position as fire chief in Parkersburg, West Virginia.
+This research has had a very large impact on the fire service and suppression techniques to this day.2

 In 2012, during the UL-FSRI/NIST Governors Island experiments, UL Director Steve Kerber began looking at fire tactics and the use of exterior water application as part of the offensive attack mode, now referred to as the “transitional attack.”
 Most have become accustomed to recognizing exterior fire attack tactics as defensive actions, but the study findings were a pivotal moment in the fire service and proved that the transitional attack, when applicable, was an effective offensive attack mode tactic to quickly and initially take control of fire and to immediately improve interior conditions.

-Although the debates over smooth-bore vs. fog nozzle have, for the time, slowed, the application of water from the exterior by transitional attack is debated furiously across the nation.
-During these debates, there seems to be some confusion on what transitional attack actually is and is not.
-So, rather than debate if transitional attack should or could be used, let’s take a closer look at what it actually is.
+Although the debates over smooth bore vs. fog nozzle have slowed for the time being, the application of water from the exterior through transitional attack is being debated furiously.
+During these debates, there seems to be some confusion about what transitional attack is and is not.
+So, rather than debate if a transitional attack should or could be used, let’s take a closer look at what it is.